More Than Just a Home–The True Value of Supported Independent Living

 Furthermore, SIL is not just about what happens inside the house.
 It is a launchpad for community integration.
 Support workers facilitate access to local clubs, libraries, jobs, and social events.
 This ensures you are not just residing in a suburb, but actively contributing to its fabric.
 Connection is the antidote to loneliness, and SIL provides the structure to make those meaningful connections happen.

-The Role of the Support Coordinator in SIL
+The Role of Your Dedicated Services Coordinator

-Their duties in the context of SIL include:
+Their specific duties include:

 Taking the Next Step